📚 Free Guides

 Bond ETFs: The Complete Beginner's Guide

-Bonds aren't boring — they're the part of your portfolio that doesn't crater when the stock market does.
+Bonds aren't boring.
+They're the part of your portfolio that doesn't crater when the stock market does.
 This guide covers government vs. corporate, short vs. long duration, and which funds (BND, AGG, SGOV) actually fit different situations.

 • What bonds are and why they matter in a portfolio